blwt/callwall_netlist_proxy/README.md

 CallWall is a phone blocker program by NullRiver for the Mac.
 One feature of CallWall is to enable the use of a netlist, http://www.whocalled.net, for its information.

-This python 2.5.1 program is a HTTP Web Proxy which redirects the netlist URL to an alternate source.
+This python 2.5.1 program is a HTTP Web Proxy which redirects the netlist URL to a working source.

 To enable:
 1) On the Mac, go to System Preferences/Network